pshkrh/asl-py/README.md

 ## Training

+Open up the train.py file, and point the path variable to the path of the dataset on your computer.
-To train the model, simply use the following command:
+Then, to train the model, simply use the following command:

 ```
 python3 train.py